NCC did not move 5G deadline after only MTN submitted bid-Adinde Director

-The Nigerian Communications Commission (NCC), in the course its routine media review, debunks the front page headline of the BusinessDay newspaper of Thursday, December 2, 2021 with the title “How NCC moved 5G deadline after only MTN submitted bid.”
+The Nigerian Communications Commission (NCC), in the course its routine media review, debunks the front page headline in one of the national newspapers with the title “How NCC moved 5G deadline after only MTN submitted bid.”

 The publication alleged that “the Commission was forced to move the November 24 deadline for the submission of the bid and payment of the ten percent fee of $20 million after it emerged that only MTN Nigeria had complied with the requirement.”